jwflory/bw/README.md

 [![License: BSD 3-Clause License][1]][2]

 Say goodbye to your wikis!
-Python command-line tool to convert MediaWiki pages to Markdown with pandoc
+Python command-line wrapper to convert MediaWiki pages to other formats with `pandoc`

 ## About

-bye_wiki (`bw`) is a Python command-line script to convert MediaWiki pages into Markdown.
+bye_wiki (`bw`) is a Python command-line script to convert MediaWiki pages into other formats like AsciiDoc and Markdown.

-This makes migrating documentation and pages from a MediaWiki server to somewhere else.
+This makes it easier to migrate documentation and wiki pages from a MediaWiki server to somewhere else.
-Regardless of whatever "somewhere else" means for you, this tool provides a basic Markdown conversion for you to work with in a new platform. bye_wiki is more or less a fancy wrapper for `requests` and `pandoc`.
+Regardless of whatever "somewhere else" means for you, this tool provides a basic conversion for you to work with the information from a new format. bye_wiki is more or less a fancy wrapper for `requests` and `pandoc`.